-The CPU Shielding and Binding panel displays a summary of the state of process binding, and interrupt binding on each CPU.
-It allows you to redefine the CPU binding of specific processes or interrupts.
+The CPU Shielding and Binding panel displays a summary of the state of shielding, process binding, and interrupt binding on each CPU.
+It allows you to change the shielding attributes of CPUs and to redefine the CPU binding of specific processes or interrupts.